Is online learning right for me?

 Are courses taken through Knox Online transferable to another institution?

-Because Knox is an accredited program, most institutions will accept Knox courses as transfer credit.
+Because Knox is an accredited seminary, most institutions will accept Knox courses as transfer credit.
 However, please check with the institution you wish to transfer credits to before enrolling into an online course.

 When can I enroll in an online course?